erhathaway/cellular_automata/src/docs/dimension.md

 |---|---|---|---|---|
 | ◉ | ◯ | ◯ | ◉ | ◯ |

- If using a grid, this is represented by having a Y axis that is only one grid unit high.
+ This is represented by having a Y axis that is only one grid unit high.
 Here, this grid is 5x1 in size.

 ## Two Dimensions